tonious/manifold-vscode-extension/README.md

 .manifoldcad, .mfc, .ts, .js
 ```

+- **Type Injection File Extensions**: Control which file extensions receive automatic type injection (the triple-slash reference to Manifold types) using the `manifold-vscode-extension.typeInjectionFileExtensions` setting.
+If not set, it defaults to the value of `fileExtensions`.
+This allows you to preview `.ts` or `.js` files without injecting the triple-slash reference, if desired.

 ## How It Works

 The extension provides a custom viewer for `.mfc` and `.manifoldcad` files, opening a webview panel that renders your 3D models and animations.
 The webview is built with React and Vite, and leverages the Manifold WASM bindings for mesh generation.